sogua1980/cis342/README.md

 }
 ```

-Syscall
+System call
 ---

 - `int` represents interrupt to CPU
-- Syscall is a kind of interrupt
+- Syscall is one kind of interrupt
     - syscall interrupts CPU's normal execution and forces it to jump to a kernel routine and run it under kernel mode.
-    - CPU will save the context information to kernel-space memory.
+    - CPU will save the context information to the kernel-space memory.